clojure-emacs/cider/README.md

 * You can control the <kbd>TAB</kbd> key behavior in the REPL via the `cider-repl-tab-command` variable.
-While the default command `cider-indent-and-complete-symbol` should be an adequate choice for most users, it's very easy to switch to another command if you wish to.
+While the default command `cider-repl-indent-and-complete-symbol` should be an adequate choice for most users, it's very easy to switch to another command if you wish to.
 For instance if you'd like <kbd>TAB</kbd> to only indent (maybe because you're used to completing with <kbd>M-TAB</kbd>) use the